Mar12358/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank My Morning Session teamates and coding partnes, for discussing relevant issues according this project.
+I would like to thank my my mentor and code reviewers for the hard work, and my daily session teamates and coding partnes for discussing relevant issues according this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>